Donald Trump's undiplomatic diplomacy

 Over the course of a week, he had a bruising telephone call with the leader of Australia, one of America's closet allies.
 He complained to the Mexican President about that country's "handling" of "tough hombres."

+Trump on Friday warned in a tweet that Iran was "playing with fire" with its ballistic missile tests, part of an emerging strategy designed to show his administration will take a much harder line with the Islamic Republic.

-And Thursday evening, Trump's administration warned that new Israeli settlement activity could potentially hamper the peace process, a new stance for a White House that's remained adamant in its support for Prime Minister Benjamin Netanyahu.
+But his administration stuck to the tools of traditional diplomacy by using a statement from Trump's press secretary Sean Spicer to warn Israel that new Israeli settlement activity could potentially hamper the peace process, a new stance for a White House that's remained adamant in its support for Prime Minister Benjamin Netanyahu.

 Throughout his campaign, Trump hailed the virtues of being unpredictable on the world stage.
 Much to the happiness of some of his supporters, he's following through.
 But in the process, Trump is confusing much of the world.
 He's also handing some leaders, such as those in the United Kingdom and Mexico, political headaches of their own after encountering Trump.
+And some of America's allies are beginning to warn that Trump is putting over 70 years of transatlantic cooperation at risk.

 "His style of diplomacy is very different from his recent predecessors," former Australian Prime Minister Kevin Rudd told CNN International's Hala Gorani Thursday.
 "He is much more in your face.
 I suppose the diplomacy of the rest of us is kind of going to have to get used to that."